PazAT/Support-Deck-Builder/README.txt

 	V.ii Unique Profile Output

 		Output written to the "UniqueProfile" directory are .txt files which contain information about the current unique affiliation profiles in the game.
-There are three possible files that can be written into that folder from the statistics component:
+There are two possible files that can be written into that folder from the statistics component:

 		"Unique_Card_Affiliations.txt" - list of each unique affiliation profile per rarity "unique_profile_dist.txt" - number of character cards that possess each unique profile (e.g., how many exactly Jedi, Male, Republic cards)